functionguyy/alx-low_level_programming/0x0F-function_pointers/README.md

 # 0x0F.C - Function pointers

-Function pointers store the starting address or entry point of the block of memory containing all the instructions in a function.
+A function pointer is the starting address or entry point of the block of memory containing all the instructions in a function.

 Lets say we define a function named `Add()` as follows: